A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

 The interview data was analyzed thematically by accumulating interview passages into themes and deriving a subsequent interpretation for assessment development.
 The analytical process took place in reference to Grounded Theory~\cite{strauss2015}.
-This qualitative method combines interview data into bundled theoretical interpretations justified by the subject matter.
-Interview data was coded and then assigned to categories \cite{bryant2010} to gain an overview of respondents' assessment experience.
+This qualitative approach combines interview data into bundled theoretical interpretations justified by the subject matter.
+Interview data was coded and then assigned to categories~\cite{bryant2010} to gain an overview of respondents' experience.
 The following two themes are exemplary as categories used for further survey development, which are based on the coded interview data:

-\textbf{Issues of Question Comprehensibility.} In the first phase of survey pilots, all respondents pointed out unclear question phrasing, just as they encountered questions they had to reread to answer.
-This led to specific rephrasing during the first iterative revision.
-In the second phase of survey pilots, two respondents mentioned unclear phrasing, and stagnant rereading of questions only occurred in the case of one respondent.
+\textbf{Issues of Question Comprehensibility.} In the first pilot phase, all respondents noted unclear phrasing, with some questions requiring rereading, which led to targeted revisions.
+In the second phase, only two respondents mentioned unclear phrasing, and rereading only occurred in just one case.

-\textbf{Engagement With Text Fields.} Dimension 4 on Visualization Criticism consisted of, among other questions, two optional text fields per visualization example.
-The survey pilots showed varying attitudes towards expression in text form.
+\textbf{Engagement With Text Fields.} \textit{Critiquing} included two optional text fields per data visualization.
+Participants' willingness to use them varied, reflecting different attitudes towards expression in text form.
 Three out of eight respondents principally skipped text fields; two articulated some thought; another two did not fill in the fields, even though they verbally expressed suitable inputs to the present researcher.
-The eighth respondent filled out all text fields conscientiously to, as was self-stated, perform well in the survey.
-So that no assumptions are made about the respondent's expressive ability or their response attitude, text inputs as indicators for critical ability were kept optional.
-Later in this paper, the text inputs (Q4d/Q4e) are evaluated as additional insight into critical ability as a facet of Visual Data Literacy (see \autoref{report-viscriticism}).
+The eighth respondent filled out all text fields conscientiously, as was self-stated, to perform well in the survey.
+Since pilot evaluation showed that respondents varied in how they expressed themselves, to avoid bias from differences in expressive ability or response attitude, text inputs for assessing critical ability were kept optional.